brandonw3612/topotide/match/README.md

 1. In `main.cpp`, set `dataFolderPath` to the path of the data files.
 2. Go to the root directory of the project (`.../topotide`).
 3. Create a build directory and build the project with CMake.
-4. Go to the build directory for `cli/match`.
+4. Go to the build directory for `match`.
 5. Build the executable with `make`.

 Suppose we are in the root directory of the project (`.../topotide`):